 You buy I Bonds as a gift in two stages: buying and delivering.

 You must give the recipient’s name and Social Security Number in the buying stage.
+The recipient doesn’t need to have a TreasuryDirect account at this stage.
 Only a personal account can buy or receive gifts.
 A trust or a business can neither buy a gift nor receive a gift.

 The bonds you buy as a gift go into a “gift box.”
 You can’t cash out the bonds stored in your gift box.
 This is analogous to you going to a store and bringing back the gift to your closet.
 The gift already has the recipient’s name on it.
 You can’t steal the gift for yourself.

 The recipient doesn’t know you bought a gift for them until you deliver the gift to them.
 This is analogous to bringing the gift from your closet when you visit family.
+The recipient must open a TreasuryDirect account to receive the delivery.
 You’ll need the recipient’s TreasuryDirect account number to deliver a gift.

 I Bonds stored in your gift box are in limbo.
 You can’t cash them out because they’re not yours.
 The recipient can’t cash them out either because they don’t have them yet.